James M. Mason: Political career

 Following admission to the Virginia bar, Mason practiced law in Virginia, and also operated a plantation in Frederick County.
-Despite a sloppy and damaged census record, he may have owned 5 slaves in the 1830 census.
+A partially illegible census record shows that he may have owned five slaves in 1830.
 In the 1850 federal census, Mason owned ten enslaved people, half of them children under ten years of age.
-In that year, he (or another man of similar name) also owned a 25 year old Black woman and her four children in nearby Rappahannock County.
-In the 1860 census, Mason owned a 49 year old Black man, 35 year old Black woman, and children aged 14, 13, 12, 10 and 3 years old. and he or another James M. Mason owned seven enslaved children (the oldest a 13-year-old girl) in southern Culpeper County.
+In that year, he (or another man of similar name) also owned a 25-year-old Black woman and her four children in nearby Rappahannock County.
+In the 1860 census, Mason owned a 49-year-old Black man, a 35-year-old Black woman, and children aged 14, 13, 12, 10 and 3 years old. and he or another James M. Mason owned seven enslaved children (the eldest a 13-year-old girl) in southern Culpeper County.

 Mason soon began his political career, well before his father's death, winning election several times as one of Frederick County's (part-time) representatives in the Virginia House of Delegates.
 His first term began on December 4, 1826, alongside one-term veteran James Ship, but only Ship won re-election the following year.
 In 1828, Ship failed to win re-election and Mason won the election to represent the gateway to the Shenandoah Valley together with William Castleman, Jr., and both won re-election the following year.
-After veteran legislator Hierome L. Opie, one of the four joint delegates of Frederick and neighboring Jefferson County to the Virginia Constitutional Convention of 1829-1830, resigned, Mason took his place alongside John R. Cooke, congressman Alfred H. Powell and fellow delegate Thomas Griggs Jr. Although some had hoped that convention would limit slaveholder power, the resulting constitution only gave additional votes to western Virginians (including those in Frederick County and those counties which would secede and become West Virginia during the American Civil War), so Mason and Castleman were re-elected and joined by William Wood for the 1830-1831 legislative session.
+After veteran legislator Hierome L. Opie, one of the four joint delegates of Frederick and neighboring Jefferson County to the Virginia Constitutional Convention of 1829-1830, resigned, Mason took his place alongside John R. Cooke, congressman Alfred H. Powell and fellow delegate Thomas Griggs Jr.

+Although some had hoped that convention would limit slaveholder power, the resulting constitution only gave additional votes to western Virginians (including those in Frederick County and those counties which would secede and become West Virginia during the American Civil War), so Mason and Castleman were re-elected and joined by William Wood for the 1830–1831 legislative session.